rust-stuco/lectures/week12/parallelism.md

 # Multithreading

-For today, we will simplify terminology that can be overloaded.
+For today, we will simplify terminology (that tends to get overloaded).

 * Our workers are _threads_
 * You can think of threads as a "stream of instructions"